rhtgpta/data-512-a2/README.md

 * Data for 105 Revision IDs couldn't be obtained from the ORES API, which is ~0.22% of the total data.
 * ~4.5% of the data didn't match due to missing country information in the population dataset.
 The countries that are missing can be found in the notebook file.

+## Reflection
+The analysis was a good exercise that helped me hone my skills for detecting potential sources of bias in a dataset.
+I have tried to list all the documentation and license information wherever possible and also informed about caveats (if any) to help with reproducibility.

+The immense amount of variation in the number of politician articles per 100 people can be attributed to a lot of factors, but a common theme that stands out is that the countries with a lower population seem to score higher in the said metric, and vice-versa.
+That makes sense given the fact that the number of politicians required to hold important offices might not increase in a direct proportion with the population.

+The metric indicating the proportion of high-quality articles is more interesting though.
+North Korea and Saudi Arabia share the 1st and 2nd spot respectively, which is quite interesting, to say the least.
+My initial hypothesis is that these countries have a political structure that is frequently a hot topic of discussion among political think-tanks resulting in a lot of editors, and hence a higher overall quality.

+Lastly, it would also be interesting to see the effect of language for each country, as we are only looking at the English Wikipedia articles.
+Countries with dominant non-English speaking populations would have a lower proportion of high-quality articles which can be a potential source of bias.

 ## License
 The assignment code is released under the MIT License.
 The details can be found in the License file.